-SNo World Bank Involuntary Resettlement Requirement Tamil Nadu Highways Act 2001 RFCTLARR Act 2013 Remarks and provisions in RFCTLARR Act 2013 Measures to bridge the Gap in the RPF of TNRSP Polic y Objectives 1 Avoid involuntary resettlement (IR) wherever feasible х ✓ Social Impact assessment (SIA) should include: (i) whether the extent of land proposed for acquisition is the absolute bare minimum extent needed for the project; (ii) whether land acquisition at an alternate place has been considered and found not feasible [Ref: Section 4 sub-section 4(d) and 4(e)] 2 If IR is unavoidable, minimise involuntary resettlement by exploring viable alternate project design х х In Para 2.11, the principles of TNRSP RPF addresses this requirement.
-3 Where resettlement cannot be avoided, resettlement activities should be conceived and executed as a development programme by providing sufficient resources to enable DPs to share in project benefits. х ✓ The cumulative outcome of compulsory acquisition should be that affected persons become partners in development leading [Ref: Preamble of the RFCTLARR ACT] 4 DPs should be meaningfully consulted and provided opportunities to participate in planning and implementing resettlement programs. х ✓ Whenever a SIA is required, the appropriate Government shall ensure that a public hearing is held at the affected area, after giving adequate publicity about the date, time and venue for the public hearing, to ascertain the views of the affected families to be recorded and included in the SIA Report.
+SNo World Bank Involuntary Resettlement Requirement Tamil Nadu Highways Act 2001 RFCTLARR Act 2013 Remarks and provisions in RFCTLARR Act 2013 Measures to bridge the Gap in the RPF of TNRSP Polic y Objectives 1 Avoid involuntary resettlement (IR) wherever feasible х ✓ Social Impact assessment (SIA) should include: (i) whether the extent of land proposed for acquisition is the absolute bare minimum extent needed for the project; (ii) whether land acquisition at an alternate place has been considered and found not feasible [Ref: Section 4 sub-section 4(d) and 4(e)] In Para 2.11, the principles of TNRSP RPF addresses this requirement 2 If IR is unavoidable, minimise involuntary resettlement by exploring viable alternate project design х х In Para 2.11, the principles of TNRSP RPF addresses this requirement.
+3 Where resettlement cannot be avoided, resettlement activities should be conceived and executed as a development programme by providing sufficient resources to enable DPs to share in project benefits. х ✓ The cumulative outcome of compulsory acquisition should be that affected persons become partners in development leading [Ref: Preamble of the RFCTLARR ACT] In Para 2.11, the principles of TNRSP RPF addresses this requirement 4 DPs should be meaningfully consulted and provided opportunities to participate in planning and implementing resettlement programs. х ✓ Whenever a SIA is required, the appropriate Government shall ensure that a public hearing is held at the affected area, after giving adequate publicity about the date, time and venue for the public hearing, to ascertain the views of the affected families to be recorded and included in the SIA Report.
+Consultations Section in Chapter-3 addresses the requirement

-SNo World Bank Involuntary Resettlement Requirement Tamil Nadu Highways Act 2001 RFCTLARR Act 2013 Remarks and provisions in RFCTLARR Act 2013 Measures to bridge the Gap in the RPF of TNRSP [Ref: Section 5] 5 DPs should be assisted in their efforts to improve their livelihoods and standards of living, or at least restore them, to pre-displacement levels or to pre-project levels х √ The cumulative outcome of compulsory acquisition should be that affected persons become partners in development leading to an improvement in their post acquisition social and economic status and for matters connected therewith or incidental thereto [Ref: Preamble of the RFCTLARR ACT] - Impa cts Covered 6 Involuntary taking of land resulting in relocation or loss of shelter x ✓ 7 Involuntary taking of land resulting in loss of assets or access to assets x ✓ In the definition of affected family, it includes 'a family whose land or other immovable property has been acquired' [Ref: Section 3 sub-section c (i)] 8 Involuntary taking of land resulting in loss of income sources or means of livelihood, whether or not the affected persons must move to another place x √ In the definition of affected family in includes 'a family which does not own any land but a member or members of such family may be agricultural labourers, tenants including any form of tenancy or holding of usufruct right, share-croppers or artisans or who may be working in the affected area for three years prior to the acquisition of the land, whose primary source of livelihood stand affected by the acquisition of land; and further, a distinction is made between affected
+SNo World Bank Involuntary Resettlement Requirement Tamil Nadu Highways Act 2001 RFCTLARR Act 2013 Remarks and provisions in RFCTLARR Act 2013 Measures to bridge the Gap in the RPF of TNRSP [Ref: Section 5] 5 DPs should be assisted in their efforts to improve their livelihoods and standards of living, or at least restore them, to pre-displacement levels or to pre-project levels х √ The cumulative outcome of compulsory acquisition should be that affected persons become partners in development leading to an improvement in their post-acquisition social and economic status and for matters connected therewith or incidental thereto [Ref: Preamble of the RFCTLARR ACT] Provisions have been made in entitlement matrix to mitigate such impacts Impa cts Covered 6 Involuntary taking of land resulting in relocation or loss of shelter х ✓ Provisions have been made in entitlement matrix to mitigate such impacts 7 Involuntary taking of land resulting in loss of assets or access to assets x √ In the definition of affected family, it includes 'a family whose land or other immovable property has been acquired' [Ref: Section 3 sub-section c (i)] Provisions have been made in entitlement matrix to mitigate such impacts 8 Involuntary taking of land resulting in loss of income sources or means of livelihood, whether or not the affected persons must move to another place x ✓ In the definition of affected family in includes 'a family which does not own any land but a member or members of such family may be agricultural labourers, tenants including any form of tenancy or holding of usufruct right, share-croppers or artisans or who may be working in the affected area for three years prior to the acquisition of the land, whose primary source of livelihood stand affected by the acquisition of land; and further, a Provisions have been made in entitlement matrix to mitigate such impacts